 Use Temporary Wallpaper To Cover Wall – Perfect For Renters

 Wallpaper can be used to cover the mirrored surface.
-You can choose from a variety of self-adhesive options or use double-sided tape instead of glue.
+You can choose from various self-adhesive options or use double-sided tape instead of glue.

 Make sure to consider the entire space when selecting a design.
 On the whole, simple techniques are the most effective.